tijanimukhtar/alx-higher_level_programming/0x00-python-hello_world/README.md

-# This is first step into Python
+# This is first step into working with Python